 - Hardy to USDA Zone 3 Native range from Nova Scotia to Minnesota and south to Georgia.

 - pensylvanicum: of Pennsylvania, the "incorrect" spelling is the one originally used by Carl Linnaeus, who named this species.

-- Acer pensylvanicum is one of about 14 Acer species known as a Stripebark or Snakebark Maples, most are native to Asia.
-It is the only Snakebark Maple native to North America.
+- Acer pensylvanicum is one of about 14 Acer species known as a Stripebark or Snakebark Maples (Section Macrantha).
+It is the only Snakebark Maple native to North America, all the other are native to Asia.
 Some of the more commonly available species include: A. capillipes, A. davidii, A. rufinerve and A. tegmentosum.